White-Hat-Security/White-Hat-Security.github.io/_posts/2021-04-26-Hack-The-Box:-Jerry.md

 ![]({{ site.baseurl }}/images/HTB-Jerry-Screenshots/correct-password.png "an image title")

-Next go back into the webpage and hit App Manager and enter in the username tomcat and the password of s3cret and you should be brought to the Server Status page.
+Next go back into the web page and hit App Manager and enter in the username tomcat and the password of s3cret and you should be brought to the Server Status page.

 ![]({{ site.baseurl }}/images/HTB-Jerry-Screenshots/access-restricted.png "an image title")